aneveux/kata-rpg/slides.md

 ----

+Our specification looks just fine isn't it?

+---

+Remember DEEP and INVEST?

+---

+Well, it's not detailed enough and moreover it's not testable!

+---

-Specification looks easy, but TDD allows us to complete it with good design questions!
+TDD allows us to spot problem and to fix them!

 ----